squidfunk/mkdocs-material/docs/creating-your-site.md

 </div>

-Furthermore, see the list of supported [Markdown extensions] that are natively integrated with Material for MkDocs, delivering an unprecedented low-effort technical writing experience.
+Furthermore, see the list of supported [Markdown extensions] that are natively integrated with Material for MkDocs, delivering a low-effort and unprecedented technical writing experience.

   [Changing the colors]: setup/changing-the-colors.md